• Skip to primary navigation

 Yet, there are few similarities.

-Firstly, they both use several spices like cumin, coriander, and black pepper that give them an earthy flavor.
+Firstly, they both use several spices like cumin, coriander, and black pepper that give them an earthy flavor - check Garam masala substitute options for swaps that keep that earthiness.

 Secondly, they can be used in vegetarian and non-vegetarian dishes.

-From dry snacks to fruit salads and stews to soups and curries, they enhance the taste.
+From dry snacks to fruit salads and stews to soups and curries, they improve the taste.

 Although there are some overlaps, they serve different purposes.